Q & A For Liposuction Clients

 Do I need a medical release?

-You must obtain a release if you recently had surgery or are under six weeks post operation.
-Any post surgical complications require a release.
+You must obtain a medical release from your surgeon's office if you are under six weeks post operation.
+Any post surgical complication requires a release.
 Chiropractor's note are not accepted.
 You must obtain a medical release before you are seen.
 You will not be seen if you have a drains, blood clots or an infection such as cellulitis, necrosis, staphylococcus or MRSA.

 "I cannot lie on my back or stomach".